sconemad/lettuce/README.md

 # lettuce

-Networked embedded automation platform
+---

-**Note:** the lettuce system was developed between 2006-2010, and is no longer being actively developed.
+**Note:** *The lettuce system was developed between 2006-2010, and is no longer being actively developed.
+I've left it here for reference and in the hope that someone may find it useful!*

+---

 Lettuce aims to be a networked embedded automation platform that is both lightweight and extensible.
 Its applications include automation, control and entertainment systems in the home, but is also suitable for use in industry.